City of Sherrill v. Oneida Indian Nation of New York: Concurring opinion

 Justice David Souter issued a concurring opinion stating that the amount of time involved barred the tribe from restoring sovereignty to the land in question.

 Dissent

 Justice John P. Stevens dissented, stating that the land within the boundaries of its historical reservation was "Indian Country," and the city had no jurisdiction to tax that property.

 Subsequent history

 Sherrill held only that the local governments could tax OIN-owned property that was part of the original reservation but reacquired on the open market, not that the local governments could collect.
 In 2010, the Second Circuit held that tribal sovereign immunity barred a tax foreclosure suit against the tribe for unpaid taxes.
 As urged by concurring judges José A. Cabranes and Peter W. Hall, the U.S. Supreme Court granted certiorari.
 Following a tribal declaration and ordinance waiving sovereign immunity, the Court vacated and remanded.

+As of April 2026, Sherrill remains the most recent Supreme Court case in which the discovery doctrine was directly cited or enforced.